AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/customize-worklist-columns.md

 {{step1-to-priorities}}

 1. Click **Columns** on the right side of the screen.
 1. Click the Drag icon and move the column to your desired location.
-This updates in the worklist automatically.
+Moving columns updates in the worklist automatically.
     ![](assets/reorder-columns.png)

 ## Reset Column widths